Juliana Neuhuber

 Juliana Neuhuber (born 1979) is a director, screenwriter, and artist from Austria.
 She is based in Vienna.

 Neuhuber has been active in the Austrian independent film scene since 1998, and realized many short films and artistic projects.

-Her first feature film is Je Suis Auto, written by Johannes Grenzfurthner.
-The film features Chase Masterson and Jason Scott.
+Her first feature film as a director is Je Suis Auto, written by Johannes Grenzfurthner.
+The film stars Johannes Grenzfurthner, Chase Masterson, and Jason Scott.
+It premiered in July 2024.